 - Black Inner, Outer fabric choices: Dark Olive, Purple, Burnt Orange, Charcoal Grey, Moroccan Blue and Black

 - Extremely soft feel yet sturdy enough to handle your outdoor adventures.

-- Care of your quilt : Treat them like normal down sleeping bags.
+- Care of your quilt : Treat your quilt with care and you will get many years use out of it.
 Always air them out after use.
 If you are on a multi-day hike spread them out on your tent or over the hammock (TQ’s) UQ’s get more air flow hanging under the hammock but still need airing.
 So if your taking a lunch break and it’s sunny spread them out.